jonescompneurolab/hnn-core/doc/roadmap.rst

 the HNN-core repository and simplification of the HNN-GUI repository in the following steps:

--   Creation of two modules in the HNN-core/hnn_core project folder, one of which will contain parts of the code that interact directly with the NEURON simulator (``hnn_core.simulation``), while the other module will contain post-processing data analysis and plotting functions (``hnn_core.analysis``).
-All post-processing data analysis functions will be moved from the HNN repository into the ``hnn_core.analysis``. module.
+-   Creation of two modules in the HNN-core, one of which will contain parts of the code that interact directly with the NEURON simulator (``hnn_core.simulator``), while the other module will contain post-processing data analysis and plotting functions (``hnn_core.analysis``).
+Removal of all simulation code from the HNN repository, which will be replaced with by importing from ``hnn_core.simulator`` module.
--   Parallelization of the simulation in the ``hnn_core.simulation`` module via a combination of MPI and Joblib. xx reference github issue and milestone here XX
--   Removal of all simulation code from the HNN repository, which will be replaced with by importing from hnn_core.simulator module.
 HNN repository will then be renamed HNN-GUI.
-    Milestone here: new HNN release
+-   Parallelization of the simulation in the ``hnn_core.simulator`` module via a combination of MPI and Joblib.
+-   All post-processing data analysis functions will be moved from the HNN repository into the ``hnn_core.analysis`` module.
+-   Extending ``hnn_core.simulator`` module to run batch simulations that enable parameter sweeps.
+-   Development of functions in HNN-GUI to enable parameter sweeps via the GUI.
 -   Reorganization of the Network class within the ``hnn_core.simulator`` module to separate cortical column model from exogenous drive, and optimization routines.
+    See `gh-104`_, `gh-124`_, and `gh-129`_ for related discussions.
 -   Reorganization of Param.py file within ``hnn_core.simulator`` module to multiple files that contain smaller dictionaries of parameters related to different modules of the code.
--   Extending ``hnn_core.simulator`` module to run batch simulations that enable parameter sweeps.
--   Development of functions in HNN-GUI to enable parameter sweeps via the GUI. xx reference github issue and milestone here XX - Milestone here: new HNN release
+    See `gh-104`_ for related discussions.

 LFP/CSD Simulation, Visualization and Data Comparison
 -----------------------------------------------------